Spence Broughton: Removal

+The road where the gibbet was located is now named Broughton Lane.
+Presently, there exists the Noose and Gibbet Inn on Broughton Lane.
+This is decorated with a pretend gibbet cage in which a figure of a living man has been placed, though the cage is not accurate in its depiction, better resembling a bird cage.
+The pub is also decorated with wanted posters.
+The inn falsely claims that Broughton was the last man gibbeted in England.

+Folklore

-The length of time that the rotting body of Spence Broughton hung on Attercliffe Common and the great interest that it attracted led to Broughton becoming a hero of local folklore.
-One story was that a group of drunken potters from the Don Pottery, passing the site of the gibbet, threw stones at the skeleton and managed to dislodge two fingers.
+One story of the gibbet in local folklore was that a group of drunken potters from the Don Pottery, passing the site of the gibbet, threw stones at the skeleton and managed to dislodge two fingers.
 Taking these as trophies they were calcined and incorporated into the body of a jug.
-Songs were also written about Broughton including Spence Broughton reported by C. J. Davison Ingledew and Spence Broughton's Lament by Joseph Mather:
+Songs were also written about Broughton including Spence Broughton reported by C. J. Davison Ingledew, and Spence Broughton's Lament by Joseph Mather: